Pineapple Upside Down Cake

 Add dry ingredients alternately with buttermilk.
 Add the flour mixture to the creamed mixture alternately with buttermilk, beating well after each addition.

 Bake.
-Pour the batter into the prepared cake pan with the pineapple topping.
+Pour batter into the prepared cake pan over the brown sugar-butter mixture and pineapple topping.
 Some of the pineapple slices will peek above the batter.

 Bake 45 to 50 minutes or until toothpick inserted in center of cake comes out clean (don’t go all the way down or you will just get the brown sugar bottom) .
 Top will be a dark golden brown and spring back when touched.
 Cool 5 minutes.
 Loosen edges, and invert out onto a serving platter.